-If you’ve forgotten your username and password, ask your Reading Plus teacher.
+If you have forgotten your username and password, ask your Reading Plus teacher.
 When you do get your username and password, be sure to write it down for future reference.
 We do not distribute student usernames and passwords from Customer Service.

-Help!
-I am not able to continue.
-My screen says I am paused or that I need an override code.
+My screen says I am On Hold.
 What do I do?

 Help!
 The program is too fast, too slow, too difficult, too easy, etc.